MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 *24 deadly sins of software security : programming flaws and how to fix them* by Michael Howard, David LeBlanc and John Viega

-*The art of software security assessment : identifying and preventing software vulnerabilities* by Mark Dowd, John McDonald and Justin Schuh
+*The art of software security assessment : identifying and preventing software vulnerabilities*, Mark Dowd, John McDonald and Justin Schuh

+*Writing Secure Software Second Edition*, Michael Howard and David LeBlanc

 **Training**